Chains (Tina Arena song): Chart performance

-"Chains" charted on the charts on several continents.
-In Europe, it was a Top 10 hit in Ireland, Scotland and the United Kingdom.
-In the latter, the single debuted at number 13 on the UK Singles Chart and peaked at number six in its fourth week on the chart, on April 30, 1995.
-Additionally, "Chains" reached the Top 20 in Poland, Top 30 in Iceland and Top 40 in Sweden.
-On the Eurochart Hot 100, it peaked at number 10 on May 6.
-Outside Europe, the song went to number 20 in Canada and number 38 on the Billboard Hot 100.
-In Arena's home country, Australia, it reached its best chart position as number four.
-And in New Zealand, the single also peaked within the Top 10, as number seven.
-It was awarded with a silver record in the United Kingdom, with a sale of 200,000 singles and a platinum record in Australia, with 70,000 units sold.
+In Arena's home country, Australia, it peaked at number four, while in New Zealand, the single also peaked within the top 10, at number seven.
+Worldwide, it was a top-10 hit in the United Kingdom.
+The single debuted at number 13 on the UK Singles Chart and peaked at number six during its fourth week on the chart, on 30 April 1995.
+Additionally, "Chains" reached the top 30 in Iceland and top 40 in Sweden.
+On the Eurochart Hot 100, it peaked at number 10 on 6 May.
+Outside Europe, the song reached number 20 in Canada and number 38 on the US Billboard Hot 100.
+It was awarded with a silver record in the United Kingdom, with shipments of 200,000 units, and a double-platinum record in Australia for sales and streaming figures exceeding 140,000.

 Music videos

 There are two music videos for "Chains", an Australian version and a US version.

 In the Australian music video for "Chains", Arena sits on the floor in a dark living room.
 The windows are covered with paper, though sunlight enters in a few places.
-The furniture is covered with white cloths.
+The furniture is covered with white cloth.
 Occasionally, Arena stands by a window, looking out through a small opening.
 In the middle of the video, she tears down the paper from the windows and the cloths are removed from the furniture.
-In a room now fully lit, Arena opens a window and throws out menswear and various things from the apartment.
+In a room now fully lit, Arena opens a window and throws out menswear and various things from the apartment that remind her of the bitter past.
 She dances around and, as the video ends, smiles at the camera.

+As for the US version, it shows Arena is inside the large den or dungeon wrapped in vines; that was directed by Randee St. Nicholas.

+Legacy

+In 2017, The Daily Telegraph ranked "Chains" among the "21 Best Power Ballads", describing it as a "smooth, sultry plea of a woman trapped in an unhealthy relationship".